openssl

 spkac

-SPKAC printing and generating utility.
+SPKAC printing and generating command.

 srp

 Maintain SRP password file.
+This command is deprecated.

 storeutl

-Utility to list and display certificates, keys, CRLs, etc.
+Command to list and display certificates, keys, CRLs, etc.

 ts

-Time Stamping Authority tool (client/server).
+Time Stamping Authority command.

 verify

 X.509 Certificate Verification.
+See also the openssl-verification-options manual page.

 version